arching-kaos/arching-kaos-tools/README.md

 If bash or zsh get that much updated that they can't take it no more...
 If you can, fix it!

+Update: it seems to be a list lately...

+- bash/zsh
+- wget
+- curl
+- git
+- which

 Clone
 -----